Overview of insurance products

 As one of the leading health insurers in Switzerland, we offer you maximum security at an affordable price.

 The package below is our recommendation for the best possible health insurance cover in Switzerland.

 |Compulsory basic insurance|

 For those coming to live in Switzerland we recommend the standard statutory option for compulsory basic insurance, BASIS.
-This insurance also reimburses outpatient benefits in neighbouring countries, provided these are obligatory benefits and the cost is not higher than in Switzerland.

 |Supplementary outpatient benefits|

 Switzerland has an excellent healthcare system.
 Nonetheless, you may want to continue consulting your doctor in your home country.
 A doctor's appointment (for gynaecological care, for example) can easily be combined with a visit back home.
 If this appeals to you, you should choose the supplementary health insurance COMPLETA.This allows you to have outpatient treatment abroad (for example treatment from a private doctor in Germany), with reimbursement of 90% of your costs up to a maximum of CHF 1,000 annually.